- 75CL

 Under her leadership, the house experienced remarkable growth thanks to her innovative spirit.
 She invented the riddling table, a process that clarifies wines and produces crystal-clear champagnes.
 Veuve Clicquot was also among the first houses to export its champagnes across Europe, especially to Russia, where it gained favor with royal courts.

 Moët & Chandon Grand Vintage Collection embodies the interpretation of a particular year by the cellar master, thus revealing the unique personality of each vintage.
-15 years of aging gave birth to the Grand Vintage Collection 2002 champagne.
+The 2004 vintage, the 70th since 1842, is particularly rich.

 Bollinger La Grande Année Rosé 2015 is a blend of 62% Pinot Noir and 38% Chardonnay, including 5% Côte aux Enfants red wine from 11 Crus: mainly Ay and Verzenay for the Pinot Noir, Avize and Chouilly for the Chardonnay.
 Fermentation only carried out in barrels.